openhab/openhab-docs/addons/bindings.md

 ## 1.x Bindings

 Bindings developed for the first version of openHAB can also be used with openHAB 2.
-Please be aware, that these bindings function and behave differently.
+Please be aware, that these bindings **function and behave differently**.
-They do for example not support the auto-discovery feature of openHAB 2 and do not define [openHAB 2 things and channels]({{base}}/concepts/things.html).
+They do not support the auto-discovery feature of openHAB 2 and do not define [openHAB 2 things and channels]({{base}}/concepts/things.html).
-For beginners it is recommended to resort to native bindings if possible.
+For beginners it is **recommended** to resort to native bindings if possible.

-If there is already a openHAB 2 version of a binding available, old bindings are referred to as "Legacy 1.x Bindings".
+If there is already an openHAB 2 version of a binding available, old bindings are referred to as "Legacy 1.x Bindings".
 To be able to see and install legacy 1.x bindings, one has to activate "Include Legacy 1.x Bindings" through either Paper UI or `addons.cfg`.

+#### Configuration

+1.x bindings, which are not yet revised for openHAB 2, have to be configured through text based files.

-Configuration and usage of 1.x bindings is best done in configuration files.
+Under openHAB 1.x configuration of bindings was done in the global `openhab.cfg` file.
-Binding configuration was done in the global `openhab.cfg` file under openHAB 1.x, which is **not** part of openHAB 2.
+This file is **not** part of openHAB 2 and will not be taken into consideration.
-When using config examples from the [openHAB 1 wiki](https://github.com/openhab/openhab1-addons/wiki), please be aware, that those need to be split into individual binding config files for openHAB2:
+When using config examples from the [openHAB 1 wiki](https://github.com/openhab/openhab1-addons/wiki) or other openHAB 1.x oriented sources, please be aware, that those need to be split into individual binding config files for openHAB2.

-After installing a legacy or regular 1.x binding, an individual `<binding_name>.cfg` file is used in the `/services` folder.
+After installing a legacy or regular 1.x binding, an individual `<binding_name>.cfg` file is created in the `/services` folder.
-If this file is not available, please added it manually.
+If such a file is not available, please add it manually.
-The naming convention has to be `<binding_name>.cfg` without the trailing "1" in the binding name grabbed from "PaperUI -> Add-Ons -> Bindings", for example the binding name from PaperUI for the MQTT binding is "binding-mqtt1-1.9.x", the config file you have to create is "mqtt.cfg".
+The naming convention has to be `<binding_name>.cfg` without the trailing "1" in the name of some bindings grabbed from "PaperUI -> Add-Ons -> Bindings", for example the binding name from PaperUI for the MQTT binding is "binding-mqtt1-1.9.x", the config file you have to create is `mqtt.cfg`.
 Next step is to remove the binding prefix name from the config lines known from `openhab.cfg` and add the remaining part to the `<binding_name>.cfg` file, for example

 **openhab.cfg:**